im007/Install-Update-Nextcloud/README.md

 # Install-Update-Nextcloud
+Nextcloud updates on Linux are annoying.
-Bash script to install &amp; update the Nextcloud AppImage in Linux.
+I created a Bash script to install &amp; update the Nextcloud AppImage in Linux.

 **Download & run the `install-or-update_Nextcloud.sh` file.**